 1. Rationale.
-This Rule highlights those elements distinctive to the Theatre program.
+This ruleRule highlights those elements distinctive to the Theatre program.
 These standards build upon the InTASC Model Core Teaching Standards, ISTE Standards, and Alabama Specific Standards.
-The standards are consistent with the Praxis Theatre Assessment and the current Alabama Course of Study: Arts.
+The standards are consistent with the current National Core Arts Standards, Praxis Theatre Assessment, and the current Alabama Course of Study: Arts.
 Implementation of the standards will be in the Alabama Continuous Improvement guidance.